 That said, even with multiple whitening sessions at an average of 30 minutes apiece, the process is still substantially faster than whitening trays, which generally involve the customer adopting a lifestyle change for the few weeks he or she is undergoing the process.

-A big debate issue is a safety.
-While laser usage appears reasonably safe, issues surrounding sensitivity, the peroxide amounts and chemical combination have been argued in the past.
+A big debate issue is safety.
+While laser usage appears reasonably safe, issues surrounding sensitivity, the peroxide amounts, and chemical combination have been argued in the past.

 Some believe that the laser’s heat can permanently weaken teeth pulp, whereas others worry about eroding the patients’ enamel.

 Because most ADA-approved peroxide formulas float around 10 percent for slower whitening procedures, to work with a peroxide mixture more intense than that–meaning 35 to 44 percent hydrogen peroxide, as is the case with lasers–is, in a few situations, dealing with products not approved by the ADA.